-- Limited scalability (fog is not as scalable as cloud)
+- Limited scalability — fog is not as scalable as the cloud.

 Fog Computing vs. Cloud Computing: Key Differences

-- Fog acts like a mediator between data centers and hardware, and hence it is closer to end-users.
+- Fog acts as a mediator between data centers and hardware, and hence it is closer to end-users.
 If there is no fog layer, the cloud communicates with devices directly, which is time-consuming.